Frequently Asked Questions

 No, the University does not govern personal travel.
 You can purchase International SOS coverage for personal travel at a discount.
 Please see the ISOS website for more information.

-If you are traveling to your home country for research, meetings, or anything related to your work or academics at Columbia University, you must comply with the International Travel Planning Policy or the Undergraduate International Travel Policy.
+If you are traveling to your home country for research, meetings, or anything related to your work or academics at Columbia University, you must comply with the International Travel Planning Policy, International Travel Restrictions or the Undergraduate International Travel Policy.

 Visa & Travel Documents